hmunye/tcp/tcp-tun/README.md

 ## Limitations

-This currently omits the following features and behaviors:
+This currently omits, but is not limited to, the following features and behaviors:

 - Assumes IP packets are fully reassembled (no handling of IP fragmentation)
 - No user-timeout support
-- Asynchronous operations are not supported (methods on TCP streams are blocking)
+- No asynchronous operations (methods on TCP streams are blocking)
+- No proper demultiplexing (without an intermediary, multiple connections read directly from the TUN, causing packet to be misrouted or dropped)
+- No connection-idle timeout (e.g., peer sends a `FIN+ACK` segment, local side of the connection transitions to `CLOSE_WAIT`, and connection remains idle)
+- Incomplete pending `send`/`recv` request handling
+- Pending operations are not guaranteed to return when expected (may linger for longer)

 ## Quick Start